Kiliia: History

 In the place that is now Kiliia, a large colony was established by the Republic of Genoa, known as "Licostomo" and headed by a consul (a representative of the Republic in the region).
 From that time, only the defensive ditches of a Genoese fortress remained.

 The city was founded by Stephen the Great of Moldavia, in order to counteract the Ottoman Empire which had taken control over Chilia Veche in the 15th century.
 It was a major Moldavian port.
-However, it was eventually conquered by the Ottomans in 1484, who kept it until 1790, when it was taken by Russian army under the command of the general Ivan Gudovich during Russo-Turkish War (1787–1792).
+However, it was eventually conquered by the Ottomans in 1484.
+In 1570 (Hijri 977) the town of Kilia was inhabited by Muslims and Christians.
+It had 298 Muslim households in 13 neighbourhoods and 316 Christian households in 5 neighbourhoods and it was a "has" of the Sultan, a land property that was directly owned by the Sultan.
+One of the Muslim neighbourhoods was recorded as a Circassian neighbourhood.
+Kiliia was taken by the Russian army under the command of the general Ivan Gudovich during Russo-Turkish War (1787–1792).
 The Times of London reported that "35,000 of the inhabitants were involved in a general massacre," an incident that had "been celebrated in prose and poetry."